NHS-Transformation-Unit/AIDF/README.md

 # AIDF BI Support Geospatial Mapping Tool

-This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support the NHS England Artificial Intelligence Diagnostic Fund..
+This repository contains the scripts for the creation of an interactive geospatial mapping tool developed to provide BI support the NHS England Artificial Intelligence Diagnostic Fund (AIDF).
+Data related to each of the NHS Trust providers and Imaging Networks was collected from the Short Form Business Cases submitted to the AIDF

 <br/>